The Cubist Painters, Aesthetic Meditations: Henri Rousseau

-Rousseau had past away in September 1910.
+Rousseau died in September 1910.
 Apollinaire made clear the great esteem held by the Cubist painters for his works, calling Rousseau the "Inhabitant of Delight".
 It was for Apollinaire the qualities of his work that made his painting "so charming to look at".
 Few artists had been mocked during their lifetime as Rousseau, and even fewer had faced with equal calm the hail of insults.
 And happily, writes Apollinaire, he "was able to find, in insults and mockeries, evidence that even the ill-intentioned could not disregard his work".

 Rousseau had painted two portraits of Apollinaire: "I often watched him at work, and I know the care he gave to the tiniest details; he had the capacity to keep the original and definitive conception of his picture always before him until he had realized it; and he left nothing, above all, nothing essential, to chance.
 Its nervous draftsmanship, variety, charm, and delicacy of tones make this work's excellence.
 His pictures of flowers show the resources of charm and emphasis in the soul and hand of the Douanier."